Global Mental Health and Well-Being Initiative

 RESTORE

-The REducing STress via sOcial pRotEction - RESTORE - study seeks to understand local idioms of distress, mechanisms of stigma, and lived experience of distress and disorder in rural and urban Senegal.
+The RElief from STress via sOcial pRotEction - RESTORE - study is a pilot feasibility cluster randomized controlled trial of the Self Help Plus intervention in Senegal.
+It seeks to understand local idioms of distress, mechanisms of stigma, and lived experience of distress and disorder in rural and urban Senegal.
 Using this knowledge RESTORE will culturally adapt, implement, and assess the feasibility and acceptability of a community-based mental health intervention called Self help Plus, to be delivered by trained nonspecialists and integrated into existing social protection and poverty reduction initiatives.

 Read more